 As a permanent resident of Canada, the residency obligation is a requirement that is related to your physical presence in the country during a prescribed period of time.
 You will be required to meet the residency obligation in order to maintain your status as a permanent resident.

-The only permanent residency obligation is that you have to be physically present in Canada for at least 730 days within a 5 year period.
+The only permanent residency obligation is that you have, is to be physically present in Canada for at least 730 days within a 5 year period.
 Otherwise, you must be eligible for 1 of these residency obligation exemption conditions:

 An immigration official will assess your residency obligation if you apply for:

-If it is determined that you failed to meet the residency obligation, then you will technically still be a permanent resident until a formal decision is made.
+If it is determined that you have failed to meet the residency obligation, you will technically still be a permanent resident until a formal decision is made.

-If you are present in Canada at the time of decision, then you could be issued a departure order that requires you to leave Canada within a 30 day period.
+If you are present in Canada at the time of the decision, you could be issued a departure order that requires you to leave Canada within a 30 day period.